Install the tools

 Note on HoloLens (1st gen) Emulator

 Visual Studio 2017 is required to successfully complete the installation.
-If you're installing the HoloLens (1st gen) emulator with Visual Studio 2019 you need to deselect the VS templates and manually add them later on.
+If you're installing the HoloLens (1st gen) emulator with Visual Studio 2019 you need to deselect the VS templates and install them from the Visual Studio Marketplace.

-Now that you have your Windows 10, Visual Studio, and Windows 10 SDK ready to go, let's choose an engine to build on.
+Now that you have your Windows 10, Visual Studio, and Windows 10 SDK ready to go, let's install and setup the engine of your choice.

-For installation, we recommend completing the Getting Started section of our curated Unity development journey.
-If you're already following the Unity development journey, finish up the rest of the setup steps listed below and continue on to the HoloLens 2 Getting Started tutorials.
+We recommend completing the getting started section in our curated HoloLens or VR development journeys.
+If you're already following the Unity development for HoloLens journey, finish up the rest of the setup steps listed below and continue on to the HoloLens 2 Getting Started tutorials.

-Note that installation instructions are targeted for the latest stable combination of MRTK and Unity releases, which are MRTK 2.4.0 and Unity 2019.3.15.
+Note that installation instructions are targeted for the latest stable combination of MRTK and Unity releases, which are MRTK 2.6.1 and Unity 2019.4 LTS.

 If you don't want to use MRTK for Unity, you'll need to script all interactions and behaviors yourself.